 Also state your motivation for doing your research and what it will contribute to the field.

-The methods section is where you formulate your research question.
+Formulate your research question.
 It should include:

 - A detailed description of the question.

 - The methods you used to address the question.

 - Any equations that contributed to your work.

 The methods section should be described in enough detail for someone to replicate your work.

 Show the results that you achieved in your work and offer an interpretation of those results.
 Acknowledge any limitations of your work and avoid exaggerating the importance of the results.

 Summarizes your key findings.
 Include important conclusions that can be drawn and further implications for the field.
 Discuss benefits or shortcomings of your work and suggest future areas for research.